 Additional visitor parking will only be required on proposals involving 5 or more new dwellings.
 Development proposals which would result in the displacement of parking provision to on-street will not be supported.

-Planning permission will only be granted for new development that incorporates adequate on-site provision for the storage of refuse collection bins.
+New development should incorporate adequate onsite provision for storage and collection of refuse bins.
 Refuse collection storage should be screened and easily accessible to the collection point.

 5. Protection of Heritage Assets